 5. CANCER RESEARCH UK (ok, so not 100% dedicated to breast cancer but they have a dedicated breast cancer research team)

-“From studying the biology of breast cancer cells in the lab to leading clinical trials testing cutting-edge treatments, our researchers are working hard to ensure more women survive breast cancer.”
+According to their website, “From studying the biology of breast cancer cells in the lab to leading clinical trials testing cutting-edge treatments, our researchers are working hard to ensure more women survive breast cancer.”

 To donate to CRUK in the research of breast cancer, follow this link to the donation page on their website

-“CoppaFeel!’s mission is to spread awareness of the signs and symptoms of breast cancer, empowering young people with the knowledge and tools to know their own bodies.
+According to their website, “CoppaFeel!’s mission is to spread awareness of the signs and symptoms of breast cancer, empowering young people with the knowledge and tools to know their own bodies.
 We want to live in a world where all breast cancers are diagnosed at the earliest stage possible.”

 This charity focuses on raising awareness of the signs of breast cancer.
 They spend 71.65% on their awareness work which includes their Boobette programs, University teams, awareness campaigns, work with GP surgeries, and more (full information is in their financial report).
 They spend 13.2% on overheads which includes staff time, rent, electricity, postage, rates and taxes, accounting and audit fees, and so on.
 The remaining % is spent on the cost of generating funds.
-(Information received directly from Coppafeel! for the purpose of this post).
+(Information received directly from Coppafeel! in 2018 for the purpose of this post).

 To donate to Coppafeel, follow this link to the donation page on their website.

 According to their website, “Make 2nds Count is dedicated to making women and men living with secondary breast cancer count.
 We aim to do this by raising funds to support research specifically into secondary breast cancer.
 The research will work towards extending and improving the quality of life for patients battling against this currently treatable yet incurable disease.”